The Support at Home program (launched on 1 November 2025): The next stage of aged care

 New applicants will enter the system directly through My Aged Care, which remains the national entry point for aged care services.

 Once you register, you'll go through an updated assessment process.
-This new system will better understand your health, lifestyle, home environment, and support needs.
+This new system is designed to better understand your health, lifestyle, home environment, and support needs.

 Based on that assessment, you'll be assigned one of the eight new funding levels.